Post-Pregnancy Lactation Diet for Breastfeeding Mothers

 6. Breastfeeding & Vitamin D

-Infants who receive vitamin D supplementation have an 80% reduced risk of developing type 1 diabetes.
+Infants who receive vitamin D supplementation (Vitamin D Foods) have an 80% reduced risk of developing type 1 diabetes.

 7. Take care of your calcium intake (1000 mg per day).
 It is an essential mineral for the development of your baby's bones and teeth.
 Breast milk is a good source of calcium for your child.
-The calcium level in breast milk is not affected even if you do not eat sufficient calcium rich foods, but at the expense of calcium from your bones.
+The calcium level in breast milk is not affected even if you do not eat sufficient Food With Calcium, but at the expense of calcium from your bones.
 This weakens your bones and may cause osteoporosis to you later in life.

 8. Reduce sugar, tea and coffee.